davidjbeveridge/mia_portfolio/data/artifacts/s4_lv_rescue_mission.markdown

 ---
-title: 4th Semester - Las Vegas Rescue Mission
+title: Semester 4&mdash;Las Vegas Rescue Mission
 summary: I organized a donation drive for the Las Vegas Rescue Mission.
 ---
 During 4th Semester, I ran a donation drive at my church for the Las Vegas